hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-ca.md

             <td>
                 This commit makes Fabric-CA use Mathlib instead of AMCL.
 Mathlib supports several curves, and they can now be configured by setting:
- - 'curveID' key in the server config
+- idemix.curve' key in the server config file
- - 'idemixCurveID' key in the client config
+ - 'idemix.curve' key in the client config file

-It's also possible to set the curve in the fabric-ca-client via setting IDEMIX_CURVE_ID env var.
+- --idemix.curve flag when running the fabric-ca-client binary
+- --idemix.curve flag when running the fabric-ca-server binary

 The possible values for curve identifiers are: 'amcl.Fp256bn', 'gurvy.Bn254', 'amcl.Fp256Miraclbn'